Skip to main content

 (c) to the UK Parliament, Scottish Parliament or Welsh or Northern Ireland Assemblies, including their committees;

-(d) if NHS Digital (acting reasonably) deems disclosure necessary or appropriate while carrying out its public functions;
+(d) if NHS England (acting reasonably) deems disclosure necessary or appropriate while carrying out its public functions;

 (e) on a confidential basis to exercise its rights or comply with its obligations under this Connection Agreement; and/or

-(f) on a confidential basis to a proposed transferee, assignee or novate of, or successor in title to, NHS Digital.
+(f) on a confidential basis to a proposed transferee, assignee or novate of, or successor in title to, NHS England.

-13.5 References to disclosure ‘on a confidential basis’ will mean disclosure subject to a confidentiality agreement or arrangement containing the same obligations as those placed on NHS Digital.
+13.5 References to disclosure ‘on a confidential basis’ will mean disclosure subject to a confidentiality agreement or arrangement containing the same obligations as those placed on NHS England.

 13.6 The reference in this clause 13 to central government bodies shall include the following sub-categories of the Central Government classification of the Public Sector Classification Guide, as published and amended from time to time by the Office for National Statistics: